-At McLean Hospital, we are dedicated to providing comprehensive mental health services to help children and adults living with depression.
+McLean Hospital offers comprehensive mental health services to help children and adults living with mood disorders such as depression.
 We utilize evidence-based treatment and therapy models informed by cutting-edge research conducted at McLean and around the world.
 By incorporating various approaches, treatment can be customized for each individual to help ensure recovery.

 Depression care incorporates individual, group, and family therapy, behavioral therapies, diagnostic assessment, consultation services, tailored treatment plans, and medication evaluation and management.
 McLean is committed to providing robust patient and family education and support including informational materials, support groups, and assistance with community resources.